atmelcorp/atmel-software-package/examples/usb_uvc_isi/TESTING.md

 Tested with IAR<sup>®</sup> and GCC (ddram configration) In order to test this example, the process is the following:

-Begin with the board's USB device port left disconnected from the host computer.
+Begin with the board's USB device port disconnected from the host computer.

 Step | Description | Expected Result | Result
 -----|-------------|-----------------|-------